DamienRobert/simplecolor/README.md

 This installs `v0.1.0`, the current `master` version may not work.

-## Todo

-- Support 256 colors
-- Tests
+When installing from git, you can regenerate the list of color names by running `data/rgb_colors.rb`.

 ## Copyright

-Copyright © 2013–2017 Damien Robert
+Copyright © 2013–2019 Damien Robert

 MIT License.
 See [LICENSE.txt](./LICENSE.txt) for details.